-This unique program, offered online over the course of 13 weeks, has the distinct advantage of combining three perspectives from three internationally renowned authors, educators, and transformational leaders in the fields of Ecopsychology and Ecotherapy.
+This unique program, offered online over the course of 13 weeks, has the distinct advantage of combining four perspectives from four internationally renowned authors, educators, and transformational leaders in the fields of Ecopsychology and Ecotherapy.
 Ecopsychology brings ecology and psychology together to create novel and exciting approaches to the urgent needs of our times.
 Its most visible face is the practice of Ecotherapy, which emphasizes the synergy between human well-being and the health of the planet.
-A number of other avenues have been developed, however, including those involving depth psychological engagement with the places where we live, thereby cultivating personal and cultural transformation.
-In this program, we will also explore Ecopsychology considered as a socially radical project that integrates psychology and ecology by questioning much of the conventional thought and practice currently found in these two arenas.
+A number of other avenues have been developed, however, including those involving depth psychological, multicultural, and transpersonal engagement with earthly places, thereby cultivating personal and cultural transformation.
+In this program, we will also explore Ecopsychology considered as a socially and philosophically radical project that integrates psychology and ecology by questioning much of the conventional thought and practice currently found in these two arenas.
 Because the practices and ideas of Ecopsychology are open to everyone, this Certificate neither requires nor confers a license or degree.
 It is designed to offer a range of concepts, techniques, and strategies by surveying a number of key approaches to Ecopsychology.
 It will be of interest to anyone—clinicians, coaches, activists, and curious others—looking for a more holistic and engaged way forward.

 Individual Session Descriptions:

 The Project of Ecopsychology: History of the Field, and Ecopsychology Viewed as a Radical Transformation of Psychology